Nasamasamana/po-bot-dc/README.md

 - Modular command folder
 - Announcement embed preview/upload for admins
 - Permissions checks for all commands
-- Render.com deploy ready
+- easy deploy ready
-- HTTP keep-alive endpoint for UptimeRobot
+- HTTP keep-alive endpoint for 24/7

 ## How to Deploy
 its a secret.